minh221/ai_meal_planner/README.md

 # 🥗 AI-Powered Meal Planner App

-A personalized meal planning app built with **Streamlit** (front end) and **FastAPI** (back end), designed to generate customized meal plans based on user health profiles and trending recipes.
+A personalized meal planning app built with Crew AIm, Streamlit and FastAPI , designed to generate customized meal plans based on user health profiles and trending recipes.
 The system leverages AI agents and a dynamic knowledge base to continuously improve its suggestions.
 ---
 Check out the app via: [link](https://huggingface.co/spaces/minh221/agenticAI)